Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

   the user can use Make to only rerender parts that have been changes.

+* It's possible to distribute the rendering to multiple computers, without any built in functionality for this, for example using a distributed Make.

+* Parallelism is added for free.

 * No room for buggy GUIs, which currently is a problem on the large video editors for Linux.